The Grand Tour

 In that case, we could consider visualizations of neuron activations (e.g. in the last softmax layer) for all examples at once, looking to find patterns like class-specific behavior, and other patterns besides.
 Should there be only two neurons in that layer, a simple two-dimensional scatter plot would work.
 However, the points in the softmax layer for our example datasets are 10 dimensional (and in larger-scale classification problems this number can be much larger).
 We need to either show two dimensions at a time (which does not scale well as the number of possible charts grows quadratically), or we can use dimensionality reduction to map the data into a two dimensional space and show them in a single plot.

-Non-linear embeddings that have non-convex objectives also tend to be sensitive to initial conditions.
 For example, in MNIST, although the neural network starts to stabilize on epoch 30, t-SNE and UMAP still generate quite different projections between epochs 30, 31 and 32 (in fact, all the way to 99).
-Temporal regularization techniques (such as Dynamic t-SNE) mitigate these consistency issues, but still suffer from other interpretability issues.

 Now, let’s consider another task, that of identifying classes which the neural network tends to confuse.
 For this example, we will use the Fashion-MNIST dataset and classifier, and consider the confusion among sandals, sneakers and ankle boots.
 If we know ahead of time that these three classes are likely to confuse the classifier, then we can directly design an appropriate linear projection, as can be seen in the last row of the following figure (we found this particular projection using both the Grand Tour and the direct manipulation technique we later describe).
 The pattern in this case is quite salient, forming a triangle.
 T-SNE, in contrast, incorrectly separates the class clusters (possibly because of an inappropriately-chosen hyperparameter).
 UMAP successfully isolates the three classes, but even in this case it’s not possible to distinguish between three-way confusion for the classifier in epochs 5 and 10 (portrayed in a linear method by the presence of points near the center of the triangle), and multiple two-way confusions in later epochs (evidences by an “empty” center).

 When given the chance, then, we should prefer methods for which changes in the data produce predictable, visually salient changes in the result, and linear dimensionality reductions often have this property.
 Here, we revisit the linear projections described above in an interface where the user can easily navigate between different training epochs.
 In addition, we introduce another useful capability which is only available to linear methods, that of direct manipulation.
-Each linear projection from nn dimensions to 22 dimensions can be represented by nn 2-dimensional vectors which have an intuitive interpretation: they are the vectors that the nn canonical basis vector in the nn-dimensional space will be projected to.
+Each linear projection from dimensions to dimensions can be represented by 2-dimensional vectors which have an intuitive interpretation: they are the vectors that the canonical basis vector in the -dimensional space will be projected to.
 In the context of projecting the final classification layer, this is especially simple to interpret: they are the destinations of an input that is classified with 100% confidence to any one particular class.
 If we provide the user with the ability to change these vectors by dragging around user-interface handles, then users can intuitively set up new linear projections.

 This setup provides additional nice properties that explain the salient patterns in the previous illustrations.
 For example, because projections are linear and the coefficients of vectors in the classification layer sum to one, classification outputs that are halfway confident between two classes are projected to vectors that are halfway between the class handles.